AUTOMATIC1111/stable-diffusion-webui/Features.md

 ## SD-XL BASE

->NOTE: Initial loading of these models require those with 24gb cpu memory (RAM) and under to setup a large pagefile.
-This may change in the future.

 This is a model designed for generating quality `1024×1024`-sized images.
 It is **not** meant to generate good pictures at `512×512`.